-Nor did I mention that the poem had been written, in Horatian Sapphics, by Paulus Diaconus’s, the eighth-century historian.
-The Ut queant laxis was written for the feast of St. John the Baptist, celebrated on June 24, near the Summer Solstice, the day of the shortest night (darkness).
+Nor did I mention that the poem had been written, in Horatian Sapphics, by Paulus Diaconus, the eighth-century historian.
+The Ut queant laxis was written for the feast of St. John the Baptist, celebrated on 24 June, near the Summer Solstice, the day of the shortest night (darkness).
 The Saint-Jean-Baptiste is marked each year by a bonfire, les feux de la Saint-Jean, and, in Quebec, by displays of fireworks.
 The Saint-Jean-Baptiste is the official feast day of French-Canadians.

 Guido had introduced a group of syllables C-D-E-F-G-A, the hexachord, a mnemonic device.
 But Guido noticed that the first syllable of the six phrases of the Ut queant laxis, a latin-language hymn to Saint John, corresponded with his C-D-E-F-G-A set.
 Musicians had had difficulty remembering the neumatic notation used in Gregorian chant.
 In Gregorian chant the notes are called “neumes.”

 So Guido’s immediate purpose was pedagogical.
 The do-ré-mi chain was easy to memorize.
 It was the familiar Ut queant laxis.
 In this regard, Guido resembles Comenius who was also an advocate of simplification.